Ma5ha/post-mangment/README.md

 ## Installation

-To run this project download.
-After download install necessary
+To run this project locally first download it.
+After download install necessary  dependencies by running npm install, or yarn ins

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.